radian-software/straight.el/README.md

 #### Customizing how packages are built

-By specifying a non-nil value for the `:no-build` attribute in a package's [recipe][#user/recipes], you may prevent the package from being built at all.
+By specifying `:build nil` in a package's [recipe][#user/recipes], you may prevent the package from being built at all.
 This is usually useful for recipe repositories which do not bundle executable Lisp code.
 (Make sure to use [`straight-use-recipes`][#user/lookup/repos] for registering recipe repositories.)

 ##### Autoload generation

-By specifying a non-nil value for the `:no-autoloads` attribute in a package's recipe, you may prevent any autoloads provided by the package from being generated and loaded into Emacs.
+By specifying `:build (:not autoloads)` in a package's recipe, you may prevent any autoloads provided by the package from being generated and loaded into Emacs.
 This is mostly useful if the package provides a large number of autoloads, you know you need only a few of them, and you wish to optimize your startup time (although this is almost certainly premature optimization unless you *really* know what you're doing).
-You can also customize the variable `straight-disable-autoloads` to effect this change on all recipes which do not explicitly specify a `:no-autoloads` attribute.
+You can also customize the variable `straight-disable-autoloads` to effect this change on all recipes which do not explicitly disable autoloads via the `:build` keyword.

 ##### Byte compilation

-By specifying a non-nil value for the `:no-byte-compile` attribute in a package's recipe, you may inhibit byte-compilation.
+By specifying `:build (:not compile)` in a package's recipe, you may inhibit byte-compilation.
 See [this issue][#357] for discussion of why this might be useful.
-You can also customize the variable `straight-disable-byte-compilation` to effect this change on all recipes which do not explicitly specify a `:no-byte-compile` attribute.
+You can also customize the variable `straight-disable-compile` to effect this change on all recipes which do not explicitly disable byte-compilation via the `:build` keyword.

 ##### Native compilation